 We are happy to be your US contact for any Humans since 1982 commission inquiries or A million Times purchases.
 Please call or email us.

-Humans since 1982 is a interdisciplinary team based in Stockholm, Sweden that defies traditional art & design categorizations.
+Humans since 1982 is a interdisciplinary art and design team based in Stockholm, Sweden.
 They were established in 2009 by Bastian Bischoff (b.
 1982, Germany) and Per Emanuelsson (b.
 1982, Sweden).
 The studio is co-owned with engineer David Cox (b.
 1983, Australia).
-Humans since 1982 is also comprised of international programmers, designers and technicians who collaborate on projects from inception to installation.
+Humans since 1982 is also comprised of international programmers, designers, and technicians who collaborate on projects from inception to installation.

 Humans since 1982's work is recognized for elevating and subverting everyday objects (whether clocks, smartphones or surveillance equipment), and for lively visual puns—and the pursuit of obtaining the unobtainable.